config.ru or Rails initialiser

 • Reachability — alert on elevated 5xx rate or connection failures from the configured ARC host(s)

-• Status-code mix in x402-rack itself — elevated 503s point at an ARC incident; elevated 402s point at client misbehaviour or exploit attempts.
+• Status-code mix in x402-rack itself — elevated 503s point at an ARC incident; elevated 402s point at client misbehaviour.
 The distinction is deliberate and should drive different alert paths:

 • Lots of 503s → page the on-call operator; ARC is likely down or degraded.
 Paid requests are (correctly) being refused until ARC recovers.

 • Lots of 402s → investigate the client.
-Common causes: wallets misconfigured with no_send: true without subsequent broadcast, pointing at a different ARC than the server, or an attempted no_send exploit.
+Common causes: malformed BEEF, insufficient funds on client-provided inputs, or an attempted double-spend.

 Rate Limiting